damiolopade/damiolopade/README.md

-- 👋 Hi, I'm currently tranisitioning back into The Data world
+- 👋 Hi, I'm Oluwadamilola
+- 👋 I am a Data Analyst
-- 👀 I’m interested in Business and Data analytics
+- 👀 I’m a Data insterested in Data analytics and bussiness analytics
-- 🌱 I’m currently enhancing my technical skills in Data and Business Analysis
+- 🌱 I currently use SQL to complement Ms.Excel and Power BI in data querrying, manipulation and visualization.
 - 💞️ I’m looking to collaborate on anything related to Business and Data analytics
 - 📫 How to reach me https//twitter.com/damiolopade